 - To foster efficient, effective, and equitable development that helps the entire community.

 - To increase the literacy level of the local community.

-- To reduce mortality rates through provision of a basic health care services and family planning services.
+- To reduce mortality rates through the provision of basic health care services and family planning services.

-- To reduce sanitary and water related diseases and infections through provision of safe, readily available water supply system in partnership with the community.
+- To reduce sanitary and water-related diseases and infections by providing a safe, readily available water supply system in partnership with the community.

 - To increase household food production and productivity by promoting appropriate and diversified production techniques for increased income and nutrition.

 - To empower women in the community through diverse skill development programs and projects for social development.